michaelblyons/SublimeSyntax-OverpassQL/README.md

 - Support for literals
     * Naive support for regular expression string after `~` and `!~`
 - Support for operators
+- Support for functions
+- Support for flow control
 - Modest support for sets
 - Minimal support for settings
 - Naive support for styles (delegates to CSS)